DevFdo/airbrb/README.md

 - When multiple filters are applied, only listings that satisfy all selected filters should be displayed.
   - The system should maintain applied filters until the user resets or clears them.
+- If multiple filters are applied, only sorting the result by alphabetical order is required
 - If no listings match the combined filters, the results area should clearly show that no listings are available.

 ### 2.4.
 Feature Set 4.
 Viewing and Booking Listings (9%)